Powered by RND

 Available Episodes

-• Wrapping Up Season 2 – See You in August!
+• Wrapping Up Season 2 – See You on Season 3!

 Season 2 of the Chess Cognition Podcast comes to a close with this wrap-up episode.
 From cognitive science and chess psychology to positional mastery and historic match insights, we covered a wide range of powerful conversations with nine brilliant guests.
 As we prepare for Season 3 launching in August, I’d love to hear your feedback—what was your favorite episode, what topics do you want more of, and who should I invite next?Thank you for being part of your exciting journey.